 “In 2015, DePuy recalled 3,474 defective surgical tools used in Attune knee surgery.”

 The part, called a Balseal, is small.
 Surgical staff might not notice it falling into the wound.
-There was a risk surgeons might leave it in the patient’s body.
+There was a risk that surgeons might leave it in the patient’s body.

 DePuy received FDA approval for Attune in December 2010.
 The FDA approved it through the agency’s 510(k) clearance process.